ysdn2019/Graduates-List/graduates/kiana-shavalier.md

 ---
 path: /work/constructing-conscious
 graduate: Kiana Shavalier
-mainimg: /assets/work/shavalier_kiana_project1_web_main.jpg
+cover: /assets/work/shavalier_kiana_project1_web_main.jpg
-thumbnailimg: /assets/work/shavalier_kiana_project1_web_thumbnail.jpg
+thumbnail: /assets/work/shavalier_kiana_project1_web_thumbnail.jpg
 title: Constructing Conscious
 groupmembers:
-fields: Communication, Editorial, Environmental
+category: Communication, Editorial, Environmental
 mediumdimensions: environmental/print
 description: For my senior capstone project, I chose to explore the question: “How can cognitive biases be materialized through design?”
 I created a fake gallery exhibition using an optical illusion to demonstrate the brain's automatic processes and the connotations of them in the context of discrimination.
 digitallink: